TsgcHTTP_OAuth2_Client

 Version: by default uses TLS 1.0, if server requires a higher TLS version, here can be selected.

-IOHandler: select which library you will use to connection using TLS.
+IOHandler: select which library you will use to connect using TLS.

 iohOpenSSL: uses OpenSSL library and is the default for Indy components.
 Requires to deploy openssl libraries for win32/win64.